 Another respondent observed, “Too many communities are still very siloed, instead of working as cross-departmental teams.
 It’s a question of culture and much depends on where you are in the quality journey and breaking down the silos.”

 The Facilities Team & Operations

 Respondents seemed to agree that the facilities team has a major impact on the organization.
 Top areas of impact included resident satisfaction and compliance.

 The team’s impact on revenue ranked the lowest, which was surprising to several executives who commented on the finding.

 “The facilities team impacts ALL areas.
 While there may not be a direct impact on NEW revenue, it’s all a part of customer satisfaction.
 A resident very satisfied with the AC repair on a hot day is going to share that with their friends.
 And resident referrals are our top source of new move-ins,” said one COO.

 A full two-thirds of respondents are doing some level of facilities-related performance benchmarking.
 The most common areas to benchmark are:

 “We’re not as far along as I’d like to be with this, but we’ve got a technology tool to get us there.
 We want to benchmark turnover, overtime, and preventative maintenance,” said one COO.

 Another respondent shared, “With multiple communities, we’re benchmarking them against one other.
 How long does it take to do a work order?
 How much time is staff spending on different tasks?
 Are we matching work with staff skill sets?”

+To see more results and insights, download your copy of the complete 2019 Senior Living Operations Report.
 Then, learn how TheWorxHub helps senior living providers master capital planning and manage risk, by requesting a free consult.